*This post may contain affiliate links. This is to help support my blog and does not have any impact on my opinions or recommendations*

 Lucky for us, I made a recipe that will help me at least pretend like I’m in a good mood, no?

-I mean…this fresh from the farm silver queen Mexican corn drizzled in a homemade honey buffalo butter and crumbled gorgonzola cheese is so divine it should knock those blues right out of my brain.
+I mean…this fresh from the farm silver queen Mexican Street Corn drizzled in a homemade honey buffalo butter and crumbled Gorgonzola cheese is so divine it should knock those blues right out of my brain.

 How could anyone stay in a bad mood when they’re stuffing this in their face?